Your story structure does matter.

 - The Hunger Games by Suzanne Collins

-This structure relies on a total of five elements which includes the acts themselves, composed of various scenes, and two key transitions, referred to as “pinches” here.
+The three act structure uses five elements which includes the acts, various scenes, and two key transitions, aka “pinches.”

 Here is the three-act structure broken down:

-- Act 3: Resolution – Everything boils down to this act.
-All of the conflict, subplots, and challenges arise and the climax kicks off, shortly followed by the resolution of the story.
+Everything boils down to this act.
+All of the conflict, main plot points, subplots, and challenges arise and the climax kicks off, shortly followed by the resolution of the story.

 Pinch 1 occurs at the end of the first act, introducing the conflict of the young couples’ love for each other.

-In the play this is developed through the second act as the stakes for the lovers is spelled out.
-They marry in secret and that forms the end of the major plot point, the star-crossed lovers are not just passingly at odds with their society.
+The Confrontation: in Romeo and Juliet appears in the second act as the stakes for the lovers is spelled out.
+They marry in secret and that forms the end of the major plot points, the star-crossed lovers are not just passingly at odds with their society.

-Within the 3 act structure, this is a single plot point.
+Within the three act structure, this is a single plot point.
 We get that they love each other, and that love means marriage.

 Then, the middle act is the apprehension of their actions bringing about unintended, but not unforeseeable consequences.

+The Resolution: Act 3 then begins with the fallout.
 With Romeo headed to banishment, Juliet seeks a drastic plan to keep him around.
 She fakes her death to bring out the true feelings of the interested parties.
+And you know how this tragedy ends.

-When the good guys and bad guys are less black and white, you need to reach for the ancient wheel that is the Hero’s Journey.
+When the good guys and bad guys are less black and white, the Hero’s Journey is another proven model that works.

 The journey typically consists of 12 steps.
-It is the backbone of traditional storytelling, except it works and is a joy to take part in.
+It’s the backbone of traditional storytelling.

 - The Ordinary World